Las Vegas Strip: Mega-resorts

 The opening of The Mirage in 1989 set a new level to the Las Vegas experience, as smaller hotels and casinos made way for the larger mega-resorts.
-Some of the key features of The Mirage included tropical landscapes with waterfalls, an erupting volcano, restaurants with world-class chefs, and a show with illusionists Siegfried & Roy.
 In the 1990s, more than 12 new hotels opened, including themed hotels like the Luxor, Excalibur, and Mandalay Bay.
 At $1.7B, the most expensive hotel in the world at the time, The Bellagio, was built in the 1990s.
-These huge facilities offer entertainment and dining options, as well as gambling and lodging.
-This change affected the smaller, well-known and now historic hotels and casinos, like the Dunes, the Sands, and the Stardust.
 In 1993, the launch of the Mystère show at the new Treasure Island hotel by Cirque du Soleil marked a key point in transforming Las Vegas Strip entertainment.

 In an effort to attract families, resorts offered more attractions geared toward youth, but had limited success.
-The Wet 'n Wild water park opened in 1985 and was located on the south side of the Sahara hotel.
-It closed at the end of the 2004 season and was later demolished.
-The current MGM Grand opened in 1993 with MGM Grand Adventures Theme Park, but the park closed in 2000 due to lack of interest.
-Similarly, in 2003 Treasure Island closed its own video arcade and abandoned the previous pirate theme, adopting the new ti name.
+The current MGM Grand opened in 1993.

 In addition to the large hotels, casinos and resorts, the Strip is home to many attractions, such as M&M's World, Adventuredome and the Fashion Show Mall.
-Starting in the mid-1990s, the Strip became a popular New Year's Eve celebration destination.

 2000–present

-With the opening of Bellagio, Venetian, Palazzo, Wynn and Encore resorts, the strip trended towards the luxurious high end segment through most of the 2000s, while some older resorts added major expansions and renovations, including some de-theming of the earlier themed hotels.
-High end dining, specialty retail, spas and nightclubs increasingly became options for visitors in addition to gambling at most Strip resorts.
-There was also a trend towards expensive residential condo units on the strip.
+With the opening of the Bellagio (1998), Venetian (1999), Wynn (2005), Palazzo (2007), and Encore (2008) resorts, the Strip trended towards the luxurious high-end segment through most of the 2000s, while some older resorts added major expansions and renovations, including some de-theming of the earlier themed hotels.